-T-Systems bundles methods and processes for cloud migration and thus sets a new standard for company digitization.
+T-Systems bundles methods and processes for cloud migration and thus sets a new standard for company digitalization.
 With the Cloud Migration Framework (CMF) presented here, business clients have access to the accumulated expertise of T-Systems transformation experts, agile methods and highly automated processes.

 The Cloud Migration Framework is more than just a toolbox for cloud migration.
 It is the heart of our new ‘Public Cloud First’ strategy.
 We have developed a complete value chain from the strategy through to the operation of cloud landscapes, and this can be adapted flexibly to suit the client’s business.
 This means it also helps our clients to fully exploit the innovative power of the cloud.